binrohan/BugTracker/README.md

 <h3 align="center" >Make The Kill List, Now!</h3>

 ## About
 Bug tracker is an application for tracking error or bug in software.
-It is developed by [Rohan Bin Khokon](https://binrohan.github.io/me "My Protfolio") as a student project for job preparation in 2020.
+It is developed by [Rohan Bin Khokon](https://binrohan.github.io/me "My Protfolio") as a student project in 2020.
 Bug Tracker uses a ticketing system to record bugs or other issues in the software development process on a per-project basis.
 It implements user- and role-level security to ensure only authorized users can access tickets and projects.

 ## Features
 - Registration / Login